 The latest version of the ProtonVPN application for Windows adds two new features that make it even more secure and easier to use.
-Version 1.10 of our Windows app has a Smart protocol selection feature, and it will automatically connect to the next best server if your VPN connection attempt fails.
+Version 1.10 of our Windows app has the Smart Protocol feature, and it will automatically connect to the next best server if your VPN connection attempt fails.

 Have you ever had your attempts to connect to our VPN repeatedly fail while you were at work or university?
 There’s a good chance these networks were blocking the transmission protocol you were using.
-Our new Smart protocol selection feature ensures this will never happen to you again.
+Our new Smart Protocol feature ensures this will never happen to you again.

 OpenVPN, the VPN protocol that our Windows app uses, supports both the User Datagram Protocol (UDP) and the Transmission Control Protocol (TCP).
 These protocols both determine how the ProtonVPN app sends and receives the data packets that make up your Internet traffic.
 While TCP and UDP handle these packets differently, the more important property when it comes to evading VPN blocks is what port they use.
 A port is the endpoint or point of origin for your online traffic.

 Learn more: What’s the difference between UDP and TCP?

 UDP uses port 1194, which is the default port for OpenVPN.
 This makes it relatively easy for Internet service providers (ISPs) or network administrators to block it.
 TCP, on the other hand, can be configured to use port 443, the same port that handles that vast majority of Internet traffic.
 Blocking that port without potentially making a large portion of the Internet inaccessible is much more difficult.